-There are a lot of reasons your boat motors lose compression.
-We’re going to dive in to these issues, give you some tips about how to check your boat engine’s compression, and ask why do boat motors lose compression?
+There are a lot of reasons your boat motors lose good compression and, thus, lose power.
+We’re going to dive in to these compression issues, give you some tips about how to check your boat engine’s compression and vital components, and ask why do boat motors lose compression?

 Table of Contents

 - The Reasons Your Boat Motor is Losing Compression

 - Carbon Clogging the Piston Ring Grooves

 - Engine Could be Worn Out

 Why Do Boat Motors Lose Compression?

 Here are some of the major reasons that boat motors lose compression:

 - The engine could be worn out